Phala-Network/dstack/kms/README.md

    - Instance `A` checks KmsAuth contract for permissions
    - If approved, instance `A` transfers root keys to instance `B`

-3. **Completion**
-   - Instance `B` becomes a fully functional KMS node
+After the replication is complete, the KMS node becomes a fully functional KMS node.
-   - Both instances now share identical root keys
-   - Either instance can service App key requests
+Both instances now share identical root keys, and either instance can service App key requests.

 #### App Key Provisioning